[wpmtst-cycle category=”929″ strong count=”1″]

 See both sides of the economic coin by playing Economy, Jr. Some players start the game as Customers spending a month’s paycheck from their chosen career on necessities like housing, groceries, child care, and more.
-The other half compete as Merchants selling these products to customers to cover daily overhead and hopefully post a profit.
+The other half compete as Merchants selling these products to customers to cover daily overhead and hopefully post a profit along with filling out their business license and creating their company’s logo.

 The goal of Economy, Jr. is to give players (Tweens, Teens, and Adults) a preview of adult finances AND an idea of how businesses work on a day to day basis.
 Contact us for details and click here for upcoming events.
 Prices used in the game are based on national averages.
 There are four different formats to fit your school, library, congregation, or youth organization: